cfpb/design-system/docs/pages/banners.md

           researchers, historians, and the public.
     variation_group_name: Types
 eyebrow: Alerts
+title: Banner
+description: Banner notifications alert users as to the state of content on a page.
+Banner notifications appear at the top of the page content just under the header bar and span the full width of the page.
+When used on a webpage, banner notifications highlight high priority information about the status of the content on the page.
 use_cases: >-
   Banner notifications alert users as to the state of content on a page.
 Banner notifications appear at the top of the page content just under the header bar